bencardoen/paper_reviews/papers/Statistical analysis of molecule colocalization in bioimaging.md

       - Ripleys and NN need multiscale (which r?)
       - Chi Square with Ripleys
     - Gibbs process modelling
+  - Tomas process
+    - spatial distribution of parent points with Gaussian offspring
+- all methods are parametric making them brittle or expensive

 #### Related Work